It4innovations/hyperqueue/README.md

 ## Features

 - **Resource management**
-    - Load balancing of tasks across all available HPC resources (jobs)
+    - Load balancing of tasks across all available (HPC) resources
-    - Automatic submission of HPC jobs on behalf of the user
+    - Automatic submission of Slurm/PBS jobs on behalf of the user
-    - Tasks can specify complex arbitrary resource requirements (# of cores, GPUs, memory, ...)
+    - Complex and arbitrary task resource requirements (# of cores, GPUs, memory, FPGAs, ...)
+      - Fractional resources (task needs `0.5` of a GPU)
+      - Resource variants (task needs `1 GPU and 4 CPU cores` or `16 CPU cores`)

 - **Performance**
-    - The inner scheduler can scale to hundreds of nodes and workers
+    - Scheduler can scale to hundreds of nodes and workers
-    - The overhead per one task is below 0.1ms.
+    - Overhead per one task is below `0.1ms`
-    - Allows streaming of outputs from tasks to avoid creating many small files on distributed filesystems
+    - Allows streaming of stdout/stderr from tasks to avoid creating many small files on distributed filesystems

 - **Easy deployment**
-    - HQ is provided as a single, statically linked binary without any dependencies apart from `libc`
+    - Provided as a single, statically linked binary without any dependencies apart from `libc`
     - No admin access to a cluster is needed for its usage

 # Getting started